-(b) The maximum loan amount to students enrolled in a bachelor's degree program, postbaccalaureate, or graduate program must be determined annually by the office.
-For all other eligible students, the principal amount of the loan must not exceed $7,500 per grade level.
+(b) The maximum loan amount to students must be determined annually by the office.
+Loan limits are defined based on the type of program enrollment, such as a certificate, an associate's degree, a bachelor's degree, or a graduate program.
 The aggregate principal amount of all loans made subject to this paragraph to a student as an undergraduate and graduate student must not exceed $140,000.
 The amount of the loan must not exceed the cost of attendance as determined by the eligible institution less all other financial aid, including PLUS loans or other similar parent loans borrowed on the student's behalf.
-The cumulative SELF loan debt must not exceed the borrowing maximums in paragraph (c).

 The office shall determine the rate of interest to be charged on loans.
 The rate of interest on student loans however computed, shall not be subject to any provision of state law limiting the rate of interest to be charged for a loan of money.